winterjulian/superb-calendar/README.md

    - The db.json is a fake database in form of a json file.
 It is part of the json-server.
 3. What is the [generator.js](generator.js)?
    - It is a vanilla JavaScript file for generating some exemplary appointments for this app.
 If this script cannot be run, there is already a db.json, but an empty one.
-4. Is there any testing?
+4. How about the testing?
    - There is partial testing.
 Unit testing is currently being implemented.
 However, there are already some integration tests that have been designed and refined with AI.